Use the API page to manage and create all Okta API tokens, and to add Origin URLs.

 Default Rate Limits

-Default rate limits are listed by endpoint in the following table.
+Other default rate limits are listed by endpoint in the following table.
 Okta may raise or lower the limits without notice in the process of maintaining the service.

-Verifying the Current Rate Limit
+End-User Rate Limit

 While endpoint throttling is enforced uniformly for all Okta customers, there are occasionally scenarios where a customer request for a temporary rate limit increase can be accommodated.
 An example would be an initial deployment scenario where a very large number of users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. are being imported to Okta.
 In such a scenario, the customer can seek to make arrangements for a temporary exception.

-Requests must be received 10 business days prior to the timeframe during which an increase is required.
+Requests must be received 10 business days prior to the time frame during which an increase is required.
 To request an exception, open a case with Okta Support and provide the following details:

 - Org Name